 A beautiful contemporary coastal home doesn’t need to by flanked by swaying palm trees or be overlooking the sea (although, no one’s complaining if it does!).
 But creating rooms that amplify the natural light with shades of white on white, tall windows and sheer, breezy curtains will immediately set the coastal tone, which is all about relaxation, vacation mode and retreating from the mania of modern life.
 To amplify the illusion of space, consider long curtains hung from ceiling height.
 This little trick makes the ceiling seem higher and your room more spacious.
 Add plenty of lighting options, from table lamps to a statement chandelier, so you can set the mood for every moment.
 And don’t forget the magic of mirrors — they amplify the light and further promote the illusion of space.
 Hang one in every room to bounce the light around.

-As the beach house vibe is all about blurring the line between the indoors and out, where ever possible, try to bring the outdoors inside.
+As the beach-house vibe is all about blurring the line between the indoors and out, wherever possible, try to bring the outdoors inside.
 French doors and bifolds opening directly to decks, patios and balconies immediately unite the spaces, inviting relaxation.
 If your layout won’t accommodate this, bring a little bit of the outdoor theme into your interior décor.
 Don’t go overboard with seashells, driftwood and nautical rope — rather, keep it subtle and stylish with just a few accent pieces that appeal to you.
-The contemporary coastal theme works best with understated hints.
-(Quick!
-Ditch Big Mouth Billy Bass 🐟 while hubby’s not looking.)
+The contemporary coastal theme works best with understated hints (so ditch Big Mouth Billy Bass 🐟 while hubby’s not looking!).
 Motifs of palm fronds, blue skies and lapping waves can create a subliminal coastal experience.
-Tie it altogether with loads of luscious indoor plants (faux is fine if you won’t always be there to water them).
+Tie it all together with loads of luscious indoor plants (faux is fine if you won’t always be there to water them).

 Open up the spaces as much as you can.
 It will amplify both the light and feeling of spaciousness, drawing in the tranquil feels.
 Every corner of your home should be a little oasis of serenity with plenty of soft rugs, cushions and throws in beautiful shades and textures.
 This includes your outdoor areas, if they’re undercover.
 Nothing says coastal luxe quite like curling up on an outdoor sofa and enjoying a cheeky cocktail or afternoon siesta.